Many irregularities have not yet been fully investigated. Eleven federal senators made the following statement to US Congress:

 A fair and credible audit—conducted expeditiously and completed well before January 20—would dramatically improve Americans’ faith in our electoral process and would significantly enhance the legitimacy of whoever becomes our next President.
 We owe that to the People.”

 — Excerpt from Joint Statement from Senators Cruz, Johnson, Lankford, Daines, Kennedy, Blackburn, Braun, Senators-Elect Lummis, Marshall, Hagerty, Tuberville, January 2, 2021, to US Congress.

 Their request for an open audit was dismissed.

-The election was only very narrowly won in several of these states.
 If only two or three of the above states (totalling 36 or more electoral college votes) are found to have illegitimate results, this would call into question the legitimacy of Biden’s presidency.